topskychen/voxelizer/README.md

 If you specify `--voxel_size=0.1`, instead, it will output a file with each voxel size is `0.1 x 0.1 x 0.1`.
 Note that the dimensions can be different.

-To view the `ironman.binbox` file, you may use the viewvox here: https://www.patrickmin.com/viewvox/.
+To view the `ironman.binbox` file, you may use the viewvox here: https://www.patrickmin.com/viewvox/ or https://raahii.github.io/simple_voxel_viewer/index.html.

 <!--For your reference, the pseudo output code for output is:-->